mondaycom/vibe/packages/style/README.md

 ## New icon request

-If you want us to create a non existing monday.com style icon open a PR with please see the [guidelines](ICON_REQUEST.md)
+To create a non existing monday.com style icon open a PR with please see the [guidelines](ICON_REQUEST.md)

 ## Stylelint rules